paterson-deshommes/coveo-interview/backend/IMPROVEMENTS.md

   - The /suggestions endpoint allow any domain in the browser to use javascript to fetch data from our endpoint.
 Is that what we want in practice?
 Is the API supposed to be public or is it an internal api where the frontend is the public interface?
 In that case, we should probably change our CORS rule to the domain of the frontend app.
 We might want to use an environment variable that could have different values depending on whether we are running it on a dev environment, qa or prod.
 If the api is public, we can leave it as is especially since we are not serving sensitive data.
+- Add authentication & authorization (optional)
+  - If the API is supposed to be called only by some services or some users, then we should add an authentication and authorization mechanism (maybe API key or JWT for users and JWT or mTLS for services).
+- Add rate limiting to the endpoint.
+  - By IP address if the API is public or if we just don't care who access it.
+If the API is private and should be called only by some specific services or users

+## Observability
 - Add proper logging.
   - Right now, we are writing log to the console only.
 It would be good to change the code to allow many different log destination (console, file, event log, sentry, splunk, application insights) depending on the environment (dev, qa, prod).
+- Add in-app metrics.
+  - time spent for query lookup
+  - time spent for geo localization lookup
+  - time spent for serialization
+  - cache efficiency (cache hit, cache miss)
+- Add Spring Boot Actuator to monitor system health.
+  - The endpoint should not be accessible to public users and maybe protected with specific security role.

 ## Performance